calclavia/Electrodynamics/README.md

 ### License
 Modular Force Field System is licensed under Calclavia's Educational Public License (http://calclavia.com/educational-public-license/).
 By using or interacting with this software in any way shape or form, you agree to the license of this software.

-The original Modular Force Field System 2.0 is licensed under GPL v3.0.
-Because MFFS 3.0 is a complete rewrite and not a derived work, it is permitted to be under a different license.